evolentDelight/JavaScript.Info/README.md

 Exercises or tasks will be added here

-<b>Objective:</b>
+**Objective:**

-Learn Github and version control
+-Learn Github and version control

-Learn JavaScript to the fullest
+-Learn JavaScript to the fullest